 As the basil grows, you’ll want to be sure to water the soil NOT the leaves.
 Adding extra moisture to the leaves can lead to fungal diseases and attract pests.

 Pruning Thai basil is similar to pruning any other type of basil.
-The biggest difference is that Thai basil tends to have larger leaves, so you may want to cut stems off at the base and discard them.
+The biggest difference is that Thai basil tends to have larger leaves.

-Pruning will help Thai basil grow bushier instead of just being tall – which makes harvesting easier and cuts down on waste (you’re still going to get plenty from what you cut away).
+Pruning basil helps it grow bushier instead of just being tall – which makes harvesting easier and cuts down on waste (you’re still going to get plenty from what you cut away).
 Regular pruning will also stimulate new growth.

 Harvest your basil in the morning when the plant is a little dry.
 If you got a good rainstorm the night before, I would wait a few hours (preferably until the next day).

 7. Look for Flowers